wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

 ## Solution
 ### Concepts
-- Uses differents API gateways for different types of clients.
+- Has different API gateways (backends) for different types of clients (frontends).

 ### Implementation